Is a pass needed to park on campus?

 Are parking rules enforced in the evenings or on weekends?

-Yes, parking rules and regulations are enforced year round by Parking Services and University police except as noted in item 10.
+Yes, parking rules and regulations are enforced year round by Parking Services and Campus Police except as noted in item 10.

 My parents, relatives, or a friend is coming to visit me.
 Do they need a decal and where can they park?

 Yes, they do need a temporary pass for the days in question.
 Have them stop by the Parking Office (M-Th, 7:45 am – 6:00 pm, F 7:45 am – 4:30 pm) to obtain a visitor pass which allows them to park in F/S, Day, or Resident parking.
-Guests arriving after 6:00 pm must park in the William & Mary Hall lot and pay the kiosk for the time as needed.
-Complimentary passes are available from the University Police Dispatch window for non-affiliated visitors only; these passes are valid through 10:00 am the following morning.
+Guests arriving after 6:00 pm must park in the Kaplan Arena lot and initiate a pay by phone session for the time and space as needed.
+Complimentary passes are available from the Campus Police Dispatch window for non-affiliated visitors only; these passes are valid through 8:00 am the following morning.
 A pass is not required after 5 pm on Friday through 7:30 am on Monday.
 All other parking rules remain in effect.

 As a freshman or sophomore who lives in campus administered housing may I have a car on campus?

 No, in order to have a car on campus you must apply and qualify for an exception to policy.
-All applications are reviewed and considered for approval of a Restricted Use Decal to park at the William & Mary Hall Lot only.
+All applications are reviewed and considered for approval of a Restricted Use Decal to park at the Kaplan Arena Lot only.

 What are enforcement hours of meters?